BigQuery as a source walkthrough

 Ensure to create a connection for BigQuery source within Data Integration.

-When using BigQuery as a source, you can select between two River modes:
+When using BigQuery as a source, you can select between two Data Flow modes:

 Multi-tables (Standard extraction)

-This mode in Data Integration combines data from various tables into a single schema before transferring it to the destination.
+This mode in Data Integration combines data from different tables into a single schema before transferring it to the destination.
 It establishes table relationships to ensure consistent linking and loading.
-Data Integration Multi-Tables River mode mainly employs SQL queries for transformations, with scheduling or manual triggering options.
+Data Integration Multi-Tables Data Flow mode mainly employs SQL queries for transformations, with scheduling or manual triggering options.

-To obtain further details about using Multi-tables (Standard extraction), refer to Databases River Modes topic.
+For more information about using Multi-tables (Standard extraction), refer to Databases Data Flow Modes topic.

 Custom query

-Data Integration Custom Query River mode empowers you to input data into the platform via personalized SQL queries, offering control over data loading and transformations.
+Data Integration Custom Query Data Flow mode empowers you to input data into the platform via personalized SQL queries, offering control over data loading and transformations.
 You can specify data and transformations precisely, using SQL, pulling from databases or data warehouses.
-Data is then scheduled for automatic or on-demand loading into Data Integration, ensuring real-time data access.
+Data Integration then schedules data for automatic or on-demand loading, ensuring real-time data access.

-• When using a custom query, specific data types are considered as strings.
-The data types labeled as "TO_JSON_STRING" are enclosed in double quotes when converted into strings.
+When using a custom query, Data Integration treats specific data types as strings.
+Data Integration encloses the data types labeled as TO_JSON_STRING in double quotes when converting them into strings.

-To obtain further details about using Custom Query, refer to Databases River Modes topic.
+To retrieve further details about using Custom Query, refer to Databases Data Flow Modes topic.

 Limitations

-• Mapping for primary and foreign keys - Automatic detection of mapping match keys is restricted to native BigQuery Primary and Foreign key fields only.
-Custom keys may not be recognized during the mapping process.
+Mapping for primary and foreign keys - Data Integration automatically detects mapping match keys for native BigQuery Primary and Foreign key fields only.
+Data Integration may not recognize custom keys during the mapping process.

-• Absence of deleted records indication - Data that is removed is not flagged, resulting in its absence not being indicated within the Target.
+Absence of deleted records indication - Data Integration does not flag removed data, so deleted records do not appear as absent within the Target.